-Ms. Dabby served a judicial clerkship with the Honorable Justice Virginia Long, Associate Justice (Ret.) of the Supreme Court of New Jersey.
+Kira served as a judicial clerkship with the Honorable Justice Virginia Long, Associate Justice of the Supreme Court of New Jersey.

 - Trustee, Freehold Township Education Foundation

 - Member, University of Pennsylvania Alumni Interview Committee